marcuswhybrow/ray-peat-rodeo/content/2012-09-26-mind-body-connection.md

 KM:

 > During a lecture, [[Korzybski, Alfred Habdank Skarbek|Alfred Korzybski]] offered his students some cookies, which they seemed to enjoy, then he showed them a label on the bag, ‘dog cookies,’ and some of them felt sick.
 ‘I have just demonstrated that people don’t just eat food, but also words, and that the taste of the former is often outdone by the taste of the latter.’
-Hypnotists have often demonstrated that words can have physiological effects. — [[Peat, Ray|Dr. Ray Peat]]
+Hypnotists have often demonstrated that words can have physiological effects. — [[Peat, Raymond|Dr. Ray Peat]]

 What is your take on the Placebo effect?